 The two options that follow are most commonly considered when hiring for the first time.
 However, the principle applies every time you hire.

 1 – Hire someone to lighten your load so you can do more of the really hard/high-value tasks

-This is typically where the business owner is doing most tasks themselves, so they’ll often hire a lower-level person like a Virtual Assistant, Executive Assistant, Customer Support person, Project/Client coordinators or Marketing Assistant to take on tasks that they’re currently doing themselves.
+If the business owner is doing most tasks themselves, they’ll often hire a lower-level role like a Virtual Assistant, Executive Assistant, Customer Support person, Project/Client coordinator or Marketing Assistant to take on tasks that they’re currently doing themselves.

 2 – Hire a top-level person to lead and drive a particular function forwards